-Back translation is frequently necessary in many fields and industries, and is especially useful
+Back translation is frequently necessary in many fields and industries, and is especially useful for legal translation.

 Simply put, back translation involves translating a text from one language to another, and then back again (without referencing the source document, of course).